 The thing that is even more interesting to me than Justin’s bipolar and OCPD diagnoses is how his faith in Jesus Christ and his love of rock music have been the cornerstones of his recovery and ongoing stability, along, of course, with the continuing care of a great psychiatrist and proper medication.

-So, without further ado, let’s look at the world of bipolar disorder and OCPD and the impact of faith and music on stability through Justin’s eyes.
+So, without further ado, let’s look at the world of bipolar disorder, OCPD, and the impact of faith and music on stability through Justin’s eyes.

 Meet Justin—Passionate Musician and Advocate with Bipolar and OCPD